Antitheatricality: 1910 – The same goal

 Morton stated in a public lecture held at Salem Chapel that he censured clergy "when they go out their way to preach against play-acting and warn their flock not to see it".
 In another lecture he said that "the Protestant Church took too prejudiced a view against the stage.
 Considering their greater temptations I do not consider that actors are any worse than the rest of the community.
 Both the Church and the Stage are moving to the same goal.
 No drama is successful which makes vice triumphant.
 Many of the poor do not go to church and chapel, and but for the theatre they might come to fail to see the advantage in being moral".

 1921 – Actor's Church Union

 Morton received a circular from a Hull vicar, Rev. R. Chalmers.
 It described his small parish as full of evil-doing aliens, the crime-plotting homeless and a floating population of the theatrical profession.
 Said The Stage, this "represents a survival of that antagonistic spirit to the stage which the work of the Actors' Church Union has done so much to kill".
 (Chalmers was noted for his charitable work so the real issue may have been more about poor communication.)

 1938 – Greater tolerance

 Morton lived to see greater tolerance.
 On his hundredth birthday the Hull Daily Mail said Morton was held in great respect, "even by those who would not dream of entering any theatre.
 Whatever he brought for his patrons, grand opera, musical comedy, drama, or pantomime, came as a clean, wholesome entertainment."

+Psychological profile of actors

+Research on the personality of professional actors reveals that they tend to score high in Extraversion, Openness, and Agreeableness, often linked to creativity and sociability, but also show heightened subclinical traits of personality disorders (such as Narcissistic, Antisocial and Histrionic Personality Disorder) that might relate to portraying complex characters, alongside high empathy and self-monitoring, with potential issues like identity disturbance or emotional challenges.
+Research conducted by S. Mark Young and Drew Pinsky found celebrities (including celebrity actors) to be generally more narcissistic than the public, with reality stars and actors scoring high on traits like grandiosity, but not necessarily the darker, antagonistic forms of narcissism.
+This suggests individuals with narcissistic tendencies are attracted to the entertainment industry, using it as a platform for self-expression and validation.